Stoked: The Rise and Fall of Gator: Release

 The film had a world premiere at the 2003 Sundance Film Festival and it was released theatrically in more than 70 US cities, as well as in the UK, New Zealand, Australia and Japan.
 STOKED earned critical and popular acclaim, including features in the New York Times and Los Angeles Times, and an interview on National Public Radio’s Fresh Air.
 LA Times critic Kenneth Turan wrote of the film, "Strongly directed and unexpectedly poignant ...
 An excellent documentary about the compelling dark side of the American dream."

 Title

-The word "stoked" is a popular slang word used by those connected with surfing, skateboarding and BMX biking.
+The word "stoked" is a popular slang word used by those connected with action sports such as surfing, skateboarding, and BMX.
 It is used to mean pumped up, excited, and ready.